-Inquiries will be answered promptly by telephone, email, or letter.
+Inquiries will be answered promptly by email, telephone, or letter.
 When emailing or writing, please include a phone number and a time when you can be reached during weekdays if possible.

-When contacting the Consumer Service Department, please indicate the model and the series numbers for the dehydrator.
-The se numbers can be found on the bottom of the unit.
+When contacting the Consumer Service Department, please indicate the model and series numbers for the dehydrator.
+These numbers can be found on the bottom of the power cover.
 Please record this information:

 The Presto Factory Service Department is equipped to service Presto® appliances and supply genuine Presto® parts.
 Genuine Presto® replacement parts are manufactured to the same exacting quality standards as Presto® appliances and are engineered specifically to function properly with its appliances.
 Presto can only guarantee the quality and performance of genuine Presto® parts.
 "Look-alikes" might not be of the same quality or function in the same manner.
-To ensure that you are buying genuine Presto® replacement parts,
+To ensure that you are buying genuine Presto® replacement parts, look for the Presto® trademark.